apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 First, it's worth noting that for ZO you want fp16 over bf16.
 You only care about the forward pass, and the inputs will essentially always be small because of the normalization layers.
 Weights are also basically always small.
 You do not care so much about dynamic range.

-MeZO typically uses ε=1e-3, somewhere in that range.
+MeZO typically uses `ε=1e-3`, somewhere in that range.
 But bf16 epsilon is `0.00781250`, about eight times as big.
 So precision matters, and matters a lot.
 In fp16/tf32, it's `0.0009765625`.
 Much better, but still not ideal.
 So, use fp16.

-I would like to figure out a recipe for quantizatized ZO training at some point.
+I would like to figure out a recipe for quantized ZO training at some point.
 I imagine (seeded) stochastic rounding and/or the blockwise hadamard transforms like from the [Quartet](https://arxiv.org/pdf/2505.14669) paper/[qutlass](https://github.com/IST-DASLab/qutlass) may be useful.
 Or something along those lines, whatever people are doing with blockscaling formats these days.
 There is possibly some way to reinterpret z as something that works better with quantization.

 Now, consider the matmul from before.